sabudilovskiy/Timetable-VSU-backend/README.md

 * `make test-release` - does a `make build-release` and runs all the tests on the result
 * `make service-start-debug` - builds the service in debug mode and starts it
 * `make service-start-release` - builds the service in release mode and starts it
+* `make install-debug` - builds the service in debug mode and install it
+* `make install-release` - builds the service in release mode and install it
+* `make run-debug` - runs installed debug service
+* `make run-release` - runs installed release service
+* `make install-run-debug` - builds the service in debug mode install and run it
+* `make install-run-release` - builds the service in release mode install and run it
 * `make` or `make all` - builds and runs all the tests in release and debug modes
 * `make format-all` - autoformat all the C++ and Python sources
 * `make format-cpp` - autoformat all the C++ sources